Gardening Answers Knowledgebase

 I also consulted the Western Garden Problem Solver (Sunset Books, 1998) to see if I could identify your mound-maker.
 Ground squirrels leave their burrows open, so if your mounds show no opening, you probably don't have squirrels.
 Mole mounds appear volcano-like, with signs of soil excavation.

-Here is a link to information on ant nests, which you might look at to see if the description more closely matches your problem.
+Here is a link to information on ants and their nests which you might look at to see if the images resemble the mounds of soil you are seeing.

 |Keywords||Insect pests--Control, Wildlife pests, Moles|